-In one hour, you will have a perfect option for a takeaway lunch, picnic, and even barbecue.
-It is not only nutritious enough to have on its own but also can be a perfect side dish to any main dish or salad.
-There are many types of Georgian Khachapuri on the market and every one of them deserves your attention.
-I hope that by making and tasting this variation you will be open to try other delicious Georgian dishes.
+In just one hour, you can prepare an ideal option for a takeaway lunch, picnic, or barbecue.
+This dish is not only nutritious enough to enjoy on its own, but also makes a perfect side dish for any main course or salad.
+There are many varieties of Georgian Khachapuri available, and each one deserves your attention.
+I hope that by making and tasting this version, you’ll be inspired to explore and try other delicious Georgian dishes.

 If you like to experiment, try making these delicious dishes at home: